Big Data and AI Disillusionment

 Encourages Data Exploration

 One of the most powerful aspects of modern cloud data platforms is their ability to use lightning-fast ELT processes to prepare data for use.
 A BI solution built for the cloud will let you use this capability for limitless data exploration on-demand.
-Additionally, if the BI tool connects directly to the cloud data platform and allows non-technical users to access and work with data, there will be no need for business teams to wait for the BI team to model additional data sets.
+Additionally, if the BI tool connects directly to the cloud data platform and allows non-technical users to access and work with data, It solves the problem of business teams waiting for the BI team to model additional data sets.

 For example, if either AI or a standard conditional alert reveals that the average cost per lead spiked in a given month, a marketing leader will want to know what drove the increase.
 Without a BI tool built for the cloud and usable by non-technical business teams, this marketing leader would likely have to go back to the BI team to model this data.